Nea Peramos railway station: Facilities

 The raised station is assessed via stairs or lift.
 It has two side platforms, with station buildings located on platform 1, with access to the platform level via stairs or lift.
 The Station buildings are equipped with a staffed ticket office, toilets and cafe 'Platform 9 3/4 - coffee and more'.
 At platform level, there are sheltered seating an air-conditioned indoor passenger shelter and Dot-matrix display departure and arrival screens and timetable poster boards on both platforms.
 There is a car park on-site, adjacent to the eastbound line.
 Currently, there is no local bus stop connecting the station.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: